SuffolkLITLab/legal-tech-class/class/docs/classes/2021-smart-machines/2021-smart-machines-assignments.md

 ## Week 2, 2/3: Introduction to expert systems.
 Hello, World exercise in Docassemble

+Before class:

 * Visit [courtformsonline.org](https://courtformsonline.org).
 Explore the links
   and forms available on the site.
 Complete at least one download (but do not send to a court).

-Read
+Read:
 * [Introduction to Docassemble](https://suffolklitlab.org/legal-tech-class/docs/introduction-to-docassemble) and [What Should You Use Docassemble For](https://suffolklitlab.org/legal-tech-class/docs/practical-guide-docassemble/practical-guide-docassemble)
 * Should Lawyers Learn to Code? https://esq.io/2016/08/should-lawyers-learn-to-code/, [perma.cc](https://perma.cc/TC2H-F5QB)
 * No, Lawyers Should not Learn to Code. https://web.archive.org/web/20180304090731/https://lawyerist.com/counterpoint-no-lawyers-not-learn-code/

+Optional reading:
-* To Code or Not to Code: That is not the Question. http://rightbrainlaw.co/to-code-or-not-to-code-that-is-not-the-question/, https://perma.cc/K2VL-TACY
+* To Code or Not to Code: That is not the Question. http://rightbrainlaw.co/to-code-or-not-to-code-that-is-not-the-question/, [perma.cc](https://perma.cc/K2VL-TACY)

 In class, we will work through [this exercise](https://suffolklitlab.org/legal-tech-class/docs/classes/docacon-2020/hello-world).
 An interactive version of it is [recorded here](https://www.youtube.com/watch?v=Lsh_2qmTSAw) if you want to review later.